schlappette/git2jss/README.md

 -   `--jenkins` to write a Jenkins file:`jenkins.properties` with `$scripts` and `$eas` and compare `$GIT_PREVIOUS_COMMIT` with `$GIT_COMMIT`

 ### Prerequisites
-git2jss requires [Python 3.6](https://www.python.org/downloads/) and the python modules listed in `requirements.txt`
+git2jss requires [Python 3.6](https://www.python.org/downloads/) or newer, and the python modules listed in `requirements.txt`

 ## Deployment
 The project can be run ad-hoc with the example listed above, but ideally you setup webhooks and integrate into a CI/CD pipeline so each time a push is made to the repo your scripts are re-uploaded to the JSS.